Kritika2808/react-virtual-scrolling/README.md

 Thus, for the above solution, react-virtual-scrolling is created.
 It's key benefits are-

-Enhanced performance ( if earlier, list rendering was taking 6s, now it takes some milliseconds only ).
+- Fast performance ( if earlier, list rendering was taking 6s, now it takes some milliseconds only ).
-Better control on DOM
+- Better control on DOM
-Any number of rows can be rendered, no limit on the number of rows that can be rendered.
+- Any number of rows can be rendered, no limit on the number of rows that can be rendered.

 ## Installation